hollance/TheKissOfShame/README.md

 The following changes were made in this repo:

 - Converted to JUCE 7.
+(Also works with JUCE 8.)
 - General code cleanup, fixed compiler warnings, added some comments.
 - Put the parameters into AVPTS, added state saving & loading.
 - Embedded the graphics and audio resources into the plug-in binary.